How to push down negative search results in GoogleBy Solange Messier

 In this case, you might benefit from creating a blog post linking to authoritative sources such as high-quality studies that exemplify why the fear-mongering about the ingredient is not based in fact.

-Or, if your client has faced some kind of PR crisis, you might want to create a piece of content expressing their ownership of the problem and the steps they plan to take to rectify it.
+Or, if your client has faced some kind of reputation crisis, you might want to create a piece of content expressing their ownership of the problem and the steps they plan to take to rectify it.

 The new content you create doesn’t have to directly address the negative search result you’re concerned about, but in some cases, you might feel it’s appropriate.